araxoms454/website/README.md

 # Publish changes

-As soon as you psuh changes (click on sync on Visual Studio) the website will be automatically updated in a few seconds.
+As soon as you push changes (click on sync on Visual Studio) the website will be automatically updated in a few seconds.

 <details closed>
 <summary>Manual deployment steps</summary>